astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 ## Step 2: Create a new DAG

-1. In your `dags` folder, add a file called `docs_example_dag.py`.
+1. In your `dags` folder, create a file named `docs_example_dag.py`.

-2. Copy and paste the DAG code provided below.
-Choose one of either the TaskFlowAPI or traditional operators DAGs.
+2. Copy and paste the one of the following DAGs based on which coding style you're most confortable with.

 <Tabs
     defaultValue="TaskFlowAPI"